MicrosoftDocs/windows-itpro-docs/windows/keep-secure/access-control.md

 ## See also

--   For more information about authorization and access control, see [Windows Security Collection](http://go.microsoft.com/fwlink/?LinkId=4565).
+-   For more information about access control and authorization, see [Access Control and Authorization Overview](https://technet.microsoft.com/en-us/library/jj134043(v=ws.11).aspx).

--   For information about authorization strategy, see [Designing a Resource Authorization Strategy](http://go.microsoft.com/fwlink/?LinkId=4734).